camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/local-kubernetes-cluster.md

 To interact with the Camunda services inside a Kubernetes cluster without Ingress setup, you can use [kubectl port-forward](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) command to route traffic from your local machine to the services running in the `KIND` cluster.
 This is useful for quick tests or for development purposes.

 First, port-forward each of the components.
 Use a separate terminal for each command:
 Then each component could be accessed on http://localhost:PORT (e.g., Optimize will have the address http://localhost:8083).
+A full list of port mapping contains in a helm deployment status i.e. `helm status camunda-platform`

 ### Connecting to the workflow engine